We are proud to support projects inyour local rural community.

 What is the Calor Rural Community Fund?

-Here at Calor we would like to give something back, by offering rural off grid communities like yours the chance to win funding for projects that will improve local life.
+The Calor Rural Community Fund is designed to give something back, by offering rural communities that aren’t connected to the mains gas grid the chance to gain funding for projects that will improve local life.

 1. About the Calor Community Fund